Medicaid Asset Test and Income Test in Florida

-It’s important to note that there are different Medicaid programs in Florida.
+It’s important to note that there are different Florida Medicaid programs.
 Some of which have higher asset limits.
-This article is only focused on the asset limits for those who need nursing home, ALF or home-health care.
+This article only focuses on asset limits for those needing a nursing home, ALF, or home health care.

 Asset Limits for a Single Person Applying for Florida Medicaid Benefits

 In order to qualify a single individual over the age of 65 (or disabled), who needs home-health aide, assisted living facility, or skilled nursing home Medicaid benefits, he or she can have no more than $2,000 in what is considered Medicaid exempt assets.

 Luckily not all assets are counted (but most are).
 The linked article above discusses which assets are countable vs. which assets are not counted, i.e., deemed exempt assets, toward the asset test.